Pro Football Reference Blog

 2.0

 San Diego Chargers stalwart Russ Washington dominated for 15 seasons.
-Drafted 4th overall in 1968, he transitioned from defensive tackle to become a five-time Pro Bowl offensive tackle, protecting quarterbacks for over a decade.
+Drafted fourth overall in 1968, he transitioned from defensive tackle to become a five-time Pro Bowl offensive tackle, protecting quarterbacks for over a decade.
 A key part of the Air Coryell passing attack, Washington anchored the line and helped the Chargers reach the playoffs in his final four seasons.

 Doug Smith